I International Postgraduate Seminar in English Literature and Linguistics (IPSELL)

 Abstracts will be evaluated according to the originality of the theme, clear methodology and theoretical framework, and scholarly contribution of the research.

-Deadline for the notification of acceptance (revised): June 18, 2021
+Deadline for the notification of acceptance (revised and extended): July 15, 2021

 Registration fee (revised):